nogibjj/Allen_Wang_miniproj_7/README.md

 ### Explanation
 This query is designed to find the top 5 countries with the highest total beer servings and the corresponding age group with the maximum alcohol use.

-- First, the subquery calculates the total beer servings per country by summing `beer_servings` from the `drink` table and selecting only the top 5 countries with the highest values, sorted in descending order.
+- First, the subquery calculates the total beer servings per country by summing `beer_servings` from the `zw308_drink` table and selecting only the top 5 countries with the highest values, sorted in descending order.
-- Next, this subquery result (`tc`) is joined with the `drug_use` table, where the age group is selected based on the highest recorded alcohol use (`MAX(alcohol_use)`).
+- Next, this subquery result (`tc`) is joined with the `zw308_drug_use` table, where the age group is selected based on the highest recorded alcohol use (`MAX(alcohol_use)`).
 - The final output shows the country, total beer servings, age group with the maximum alcohol use, and the median alcohol usage frequency for each of these countries.
 The results are sorted by the total beer servings in descending order, followed by the alcohol use in descending order.

 ### Expected Result